 Rooted Ministry offers a unique, simple conference in the world of ministry to youth.
-Rooted Ministry begins with the Gospel as the starting point and considers all matters in youth ministry and youth culture from that axis.
-These youth ministry conferences feature great preaching, engaging biblical teaching, practical workshops, sincere worship and the most intimate atmosphere you’ve ever encountered at a conference.
+Rooted Ministry begins with the Gospel as the starting point and considers all matters in student ministry and youth culture from that axis.
+These conferences feature great preaching, engaging biblical teaching, practical workshops, sincere worship and the most intimate atmosphere you’ve ever encountered at a conference.
 No dry ice.
 No laser light show.
 Just the Gospel, relationships and conversations.

 Rooted Ministry organizes youth ministry conferences to offer great teaching and an ideal venue for relationships and the interchange of ideas.
 The hope is that attendees will leave feeling that they learned a great deal, both from the program and from conversations.